Central Casting: Dungeons: Publication history

 Shannon Appelcline noted that after Task Force Games stepped back from role-playing game production, "They did publish a few more of Paul Jaquays Central Casting character books (1991) and even tried to expand the line into a franchise with Robert Sassone's Central Casting: Dungeons (1993) - a random dungeon generation book - but by the time the latter was published, the company had decided to dramatically change what they were producing for the roleplaying market."

 Reception

 Rich Warren reviewed Central Casting: Dungeons in White Wolf #49 (Nov., 1994), rating it a 2.5 out of 5 and stated that "Central Casting's Dungeons does an adequate job of creating random dungeons.
 I recommend that you throw out the random bit and pick and choose ideas.
-Keep in mind, though, that you ahve 192 pages to look through.
+Keep in mind, though, that you have 192 pages to look through.
 Also, publishing a supplement that creates long strings of combat-oriented encounters seems out of touch with the recent trend in story-driven games.
 Even the book's jokes and mood portray a Paleolithic style of gaming."